 More Tasty Comfort Food Inspiration

 If you love gnocchi then you'll love my Pan-Fried Gnocchi with Spinach and Tomatoes, this is a really tasty dinner and always goes down so well in my house.
+Or try my Creamy Gnocchi with Sun-Dried Tomatoes, this is proper comfort food.
 If you prefer a lighter gnocchi dish try my Pesto Gnocchi with Peas and Courgettes.
 Not a fan of gnocchi then try my Baked Tortellini, it's so easy to make and tastes amazing!
 And if you fancy something totally different, try my Tofu Tikka Masala another great comfort food recipe.

 Have you made this Gnocchi Bolognese Bake Recipe?
 Rate it and leave me a comment below to let me know what you think!